 3. Coding can help you automate some tasks to simplify complicated tasks in hand so that you can focus on more important problems.

-4. You can customize a lot of open source tools through scripting language.
+4. You can customize a lot of open source tools through a scripting language.
 It will help you increase the efficiency of existing tools.
-For instance, you can make Meta-spoilt modules using Ruby and Python or create burp suite extension.
+For instance, you can make Meta-spoilt modules using Ruby and Python or create a burp suite extension.